Major Feature Release - Turbo Tools V3 now with Temporal Stabilizer and the option to use animation optimised sample pre-sets!

 - Make sure you have 'very dirty' enabled at low samples, otherwise you'll get noise even after denoising.

 - Make sure you put a tick in the visible to camera section for every surface type in the scene.
 Failure to do this will result in un-denoised elements.
+Don't tick options that aren't in the scene, otherwise this will increase render time unnecessarily.

 - If your camera has strong DOF or motion blur and you notice noise in those areas after rendering, be sure to tick the 'Heavy DOF/Motion Blur' option.
 You can tell if the scene has DOF if near or far objects are blurry compared to the focal point.